gadetmartin/Portfolio/Projects/Master HCI/VR Pitcher Trainer/README.md

 - [presentation_slides.pdf](poster.pdf)
 Document containing the slides explaining the project and its process
 - [video_demo](https://youtu.be/XDMFqjPqH9c)
-Demonstration video that show how the game looks like
+Demonstration video that shows what the game looks like

 ---